 I completed my MA by research at the University of Leeds in 2016.
 This project examined the social and psychological impact of facial injuries in Britain after the First World War.

-Seminar tutor, first-year survey module, HIST1210: The Modern World, 1750-1989
+2018/19, Seminar tutor, HIST1210: The Modern World, 1750-1989

-My research interests broadly cover:
+My research interests:

 My PhD thesis explores the experiences of facially and psychologically-wounded veterans in interwar Britain.
 It considers issues of agency and visibility, analysing power structures and the necogiation of gender norms and stigma within varying sites of care, including the state, instituions and domestic spaces.